-1 On the approach we adopt the presiding Justice 2 will be allowed a latitude, which the Frye rule denies, to 3 hold admissible in a particular case proffered evidence involving newly ascertained, or applied, scientific 4 5 principles which have not yet achieved general acceptance in whatever might be thought to be the 6 7 applicable scientific community, if a showing has been 8 made which satisfies the Justice that the proffered 9 evidence is sufficiently reliable to be held relevant.
-10 See 2 Whinery, Oklahoma Evidence, Commentary on the Law of Evidence 11 § 26.06, pp. 553-555 (1994).
-[Footnotes Omitted] 12 The proposal of the Drafting Committee is intended to overcome the 13 foregoing perceived deficiencies in the Daubert case.
-14 RULE 703.
-BASIS OF OPINION TESTIMONY BY EXPERTS EXPERT.
-15 The facts or data in the a particular case upon which an expert bases an opinion or 16 inference may be those perceived by or made known to him the expert at or before 17 the hearing.
-If of a type reasonably relied upon by experts in the particular field in 18 forming opinions or inferences upon the subject, the facts or data need not be 19 admissible in evidence for the opinion or inference to be admissible.
-20 Reporter's Notes This proposal for amending Rule 703 eliminates the gender-specific language 21 22 in the rule.
+1 2 On the approach we adopt the presiding 3 Justice will be allowed a latitude, which the Frye rule 4 denies, to hold admissible in a particular case 5 proffered evidence involving newly ascertained, or 6 applied, scientific principles which have not yet 7 achieved general acceptance in whatever might be 8 thought to be the applicable scientific community, if a 9 showing has been made which satisfies the Justice that 10 the proffered evidence is sufficiently reliable to be 11 held relevant.
+12 13 See 2 Whinery, Oklahoma Evidence, Commentary on the Law of Evidence 14 § 2606, pp. 553-555 (1994).
+[F ootnotes Omitted] 15 16 The proposal of the Drafting Committee is intended to overcome the 17 18 foregoing perceived deficiencies in the Daubert case.
+10 19 20 RULE 703.
+BASIS OF OPINION TESTIMONY BY EXPERTS.
+The facts 20 ROLL 703.
+BASIS OF STRAIGHTESTIMONT BY EXPERTS.
+THE facts 21 or data in the a particular case upon which an expert bases an opinion or inference 22 may be those perceived by or made known to him the expert at or before the 23 hearing.
+If of a type reasonably relied upon by experts in the particular field in 24 forming opinions or inferences upon the subject, the facts or data need not be 25 admissible in evidence, in order for the opinion or inference to be admissible.
+26 Reporter's Note 27 This proposal for amending Rule 703 eliminates the gender-specific language 28 in the rule.
 This change is technical and no change in substance is intended.
-23 The language "in order for the opinion or inference to be admissible" drawn 24 from the tentative amendment to Rule 703 of the Federal Rules of Evidence is 25 proposed by the Drafting Committee as helpful clarification to Uniform Rule 703 that 26 the admission of an opinion or inference does not thereby render the underlying facts or data admissible in evidence.
-27 28 The balance of the tentative draft of Federal Rule 703 was rejected after 29 extensive discussion.
-The tentative amendment to Rule 703 approved by the 30 Advisory Committee on the Federal Rules of Evidence, at its meeting on April 14-15, 1 1997, subject to later review depending upon how the Committee might deal with 2 Rule 702, reads as follows:
+29 30 The language "in order for the opinion or inference to be admissible" drawn 31 from the tentative amendment to Rule 703 of the Federal Rules of Evidence is 32 proposed by the Drafting Committee as helpful clarification to Uniform Rule 703 33 that the admission of an opinion or inference does not thereby render the underlying facts or data admissible in evidence.

+The balance of the tentative draft of Federal Rule 703 was rejected after extensive discussion.
+The tentative amendment to Rule 703 approved by the Advisory Committee on the Federal Rules of Evidence, at its meeting on April 14-15, 1997, subject to later review depending upon how the Committee might deal with Rule 702, reads as follows: